 Special Deal: The Main Reason We Fence in the Chickens!

-STEP 1: Know the number of chickens
+Step 1: Know the Number of Chickens You’ll Keep

-STEP 2: Plan Your Chicken Coop
+Step 2: Plan Your Chicken Coop

-1. Choose the right materials
+1. Choose the Right Materials

 2. Prop Your Coop Up